diodechain/website/_posts/2019-03-07-the-end-of-mining.markdown

 title: "How the End of Mining Could Lead to the ‘Uberization’ of Infrastructure"
 date: 2019-03-07 12:11
 category: [Distributed-Infrastructure]
-tags: [Distributed Infrastructure, PKI, IIoT, Decentralization]
+tags: [Distributed Infrastructure, PKI, Industrial IoT]
 image: the-end-of-mining.jpg
 ---